 As a person-centred counsellor, I aim to provide a genuine, accepting and empathic therapeutic relationship in a safe, supportive, and confidential environment in which you can explore your issues, without fear of judgement, and make choices about what is right for you.
 If it is relevant to you, I am open to exploring issues of faith, belief and spirituality.

 Sometimes it can be very difficult to talk about our problems or to find the right words to express how we are feeling.
 If this should be the case for you, I am happy to discuss what we can do to help you.
 My focus is on the unique therapeutic relationship with each client, so whatever is troubling you, whether mind, body or spirit, please telephone or email me to arrange an initial appointment.

 If you are unsure whether counselling is for you, I provide a free informal telephone consultation and am happy to signpost you to other agencies if these would be more appropriate to your circumstances.

 Please read on below for further information regarding my qualifications, experience, availability, fees, etc.

 I look forward to hearing from you.

 Training, qualifications & experience

-I have a Post-Graduate Diploma in Person-Centred Counselling and Psychotherapy (PG Dip) and am a Registered Member of the British Association for Counselling and Psychotherapy (Reg.
+I began working with clients face to face in 2013 and achieved a Post-Graduate Diploma in Person-Centred Counselling and Psychotherapy (PG Dip) in 2015.
+I began working with clients online and by telephone during the COVID lockdown, after some brief training, and am currently studying for a certificate in Online and Telephone Counselling.
+I am a Registered Member of the British Association for Counselling and Psychotherapy (Reg.
 MBACP).